AlgoMaster Logo

 The other side of laziness: only as much work as the caller needs is done.

 The loop breaks when x == 3.
 The iterator only produced three values, not ten.
 The fourth through tenth iterations of the for inside Tracked never run, because nothing ever called MoveNext again.
-This is the property that makes iterators safe to use over enormous or infinite sources.
+This property makes iterators safe to use over very large or infinite sources.

 Both versions hand the caller three items.
 The eager version did seven extra units of work that nobody asked for.
 The lazy version did exactly three.